rana/forge/README.md

 ## How It Works

 Forge maintains just two files:
-- `knowledge.toml` - The knowledge base of tools and how to install them
+- `forge.toml` - The knowledge base of tools and how to install them
 - `~/.forge/facts.toml` - What you've actually installed

 No complex state.
 No version locks.
 No environments.
 Just tools and knowledge.